Active transport and cluster formation on 2D networks: Numerical results

 \subsection{Directed transport on regular networks}

 In this section we examine features of particle configurations and cluster distributions in the model introduced in section \ref{reg_netw_subsec}, i.e. a regular network of active stripes.
 As in the last section we start time averaging after $t_s=20000$ time steps.
 We carefully checked that a stationary state has been reached at this point. (cf. fig. \ref{CD_reg_netw_tvar}).
 As time averaging interval we choose $50000$ time steps.
 In fig. \ref{config_reg_netw} particle configurations for moderate and high densities are displayed.
-For particle density $\rho=0.04$ one observes small L-shaped clusters centering at intersections.
-For higher densities it appears that clusters that are becoming larger and merge with each other to form large mesh-shaped clusters (cf. fig \ref{config_reg_netw}(b)).
+For particle density $\rho_p^0=0.04$ one observes small L-shaped clusters centering at intersections.
+For higher densities it appears that clusters are becoming larger and merge with each other to form large mesh-shaped clusters (cf. fig \ref{config_reg_netw}(b)).
 However, in this case clusters are hardly distinguishable and not well separated which results in sensitive dependence on the coarse graining scale (cf. fig. \ref{CD_reg_netw_lambdavar}).
 In fig. \ref{CD_reg_netw} we plotted the cluster size distributions averaged over time and 100 individual runs.
-Examining the cluster size distributions in fig. \ref{CD_reg_netw}, one observes an exponential decay for densities which are biologically relevant (cf. see also the configuration in figure \ref{config_reg_netw}(a)).
-Therefore only small clusters emerge while large clusters are exponentially supressed.
+Examining the cluster size distributions in fig. \ref{CD_reg_netw}, one observes similar to random clustering an exponential decay for densities which are biologically relevant (see also the configuration in figure \ref{config_reg_netw}(a)).
+However, here they are overlapped by one or more bulges which appear to be in the size scale of the L-shaped clusters at intersections.
+A more detailed discussion of these profiles will be explicated in sec. \ref{theory_sec}.

 For large densities ($\gtrsim 0.1$) the decay of the cluster size distribution becomes algebraic, indicating that clusters on all size-scales exist.
 These large clusters correspond to the ones generated by merged small clusters as displayed in fig. \ref{config_reg_netw}(b).